arvigeus/AZ-204/Exercises/Create resources by using the Microsoft .NET SDK v3/README.md

 ## Run the application

-1. Save your work and, in a terminal in Visual Studio Code, run the `dotnet build` command to check for any errors.
-If the build is successful run the dotnet run command.
+1. Save your work and, in a terminal in Visual Studio Code, check for any errors by running the `dotnet build` command.
+Run the `dotnet run` command if the build is successful.
 The console displays the following messages.

    ```txt
    Beginning operations...